 You must have .NET Framework 3.5 installed on your system to access framework versions earlier than 4.0.

-You can use Visual Studio to download and install samples of full, packaged applications from the MSDN Code Gallery.
+You can use Visual Studio to download and install sample solutions from the MSDN Code Gallery.

 You can download the samples individually, or you can download a Sample Pack, which contains related samples that share a technology or topic.
 You'll receive a notification when source code changes are published for any sample that you download.